lis526scenariod2017/IL-in-Canada/modelsandframeworks.md

 ## Models and Frameworks

 There are a number of different models and frameworks of information literacy (IL).
-Those consulted are listed below:
+Examples include:

 * American Association of School Librarians (AASL).
 (2011). *Standards for the 21st century learner*.
 Retrieved from [http://www.ala.org/aasl/standards/learning](http://www.ala.org/aasl/standards/learning)